Essay on A Visit to a Historical Place

 A Visit to a Historical Place Short Essay

 Last Sunday, I visited the Taj Mahal with my family.
-It was a dream come true for us to have visited the architectural marvel about which we have heard so much and had read so much in our books.
-We started feeling proud of our country to have this magnificent form of art.
+It was like a dream come true for us to see this architectural wonder that we had heard and read so much about in our books.
+We felt proud of our country for having such a magnificent piece of art.

-Our history teacher asked us to assemble at a place and started explaining how the Mughal emperor Shahjahan got this monument built as a mausoleum for his beloved queen Mumtaz Mahal.
-He had stated his desire to be buried by her side after his death.
-So, there were the two graves inside the mausoleum placed side by side.
+Our history teacher gathered us and explained how the Mughal emperor Shahjahan built this monument as a mausoleum for his beloved queen, Mumtaz Mahal.
+He had wished to be buried beside her after his death.
+Inside the mausoleum, we saw the two graves placed side by side.

 A Visit to a Historical Place Essay for Class 10, 12, and Graduation Students